 The AJGT will be held harmless for any incidents or accidents occuring when traveling to, participating in, or returning from tournaments.
 All participants must be medically cleared to play competitive golf.
 Tournaments will normally progress as planned, even in difficult conditions, which include summer heat, winter cold, wind and sometimes rain.
 Participants are instructed to stop play and take cover immediately, though, if lightning is seen nearby.
 AJGT Tournament Administrators will sound a golf club siren or an air siren to notify participants to suspend play if lightning is seen nearby.
 When play resumes, a siren or air horn will again be sounded to resume play.
 Please note that participants who see lightning nearby should not wait for a signal to discontinue play and take cover.
 This hold harmless agreement applies to players, caddies, parents, family members, spectators or other participants.

 Players can join the AJGT anytime during the year and be immediately eligible to participate in upcoming AJGT tournaments.
-Players who join after Labor Day in the autumn of the year will be eligible for the remainder of the current year and all of the next year for one year's membership price.
+Players who join after 4th of July will be eligible for the remainder of the current year and all of the next year for one year's membership price.

 |Age Divisions and Yardage

 Any boy or girl 11-18 years old who has not yet begun college is eligible to play on the Arrowhead Junior Golf Tour.
 Graduating high school seniors are encouraged to compete throughout the summer after their senior year in high school.
 All tournament participants must be AJGT members.